-Once the official university degree plan has been approved and filed, any subsequent changes in courses or committee may be made by filing a "petition" which outlines the changes and is submitted to the Office of Graduate & Professional Studies.
+Once the official university degree plan has been approved and filed, any subsequent changes in courses may be made by filing a "petition" which outlines the changes and is submitted to the TAMU Graduate School.
 Contact epsyadvisor@tamu.edu for assistance.